 After several coats of the red.
 I taped off the middle piece so it can be—did you guess it?
 A chalkboard!

 To make the headboard stocking holder look a little deeper red, I applied some Heirloom Traditions black wax.
-Use the code MYREPURPOSEDLIFE to get this month’s deal.
+Nowadays I use my favorite Smoked Glaze.

 I used my regular method of transferring small pieces of vinyl with painter’s tape.

 Simply lay the tape and the vinyl onto the headboard.